thediscordcoder/discord-server-nuke/README.md

 v2: adds admin roles to everyone who types in the chat

+v2.1: instantly revokes any bans given while the bot is still running (so you can join back right away)

 v3: changes the nicknames of those who type in the chat (including the bot) to random letters, making it harder to be kicked

 v4: rapidly deletes and creates new channels